Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: Symmetry Breaking and Topological Defects

 The MACRO experiment~\cite{MACRO:2002jdv} places an upper limit on the monopole flux of \(2.8\times 10^{-16}~\mathrm{cm}^{-2}\,\mathrm{s}^{-1}\,\mathrm{sr}^{-1}\) for monopole masses \(m_M \sim 10^{14}~\mathrm{GeV}\).
 This flux limit corresponds to an upper bound on the comoving monopole number density (the yield) of \(Y_M^+ = n_M/s \simeq 10^{-27}\)~\cite{Kolb:1990vq}, where \(n_M\) denotes the monopole number density and \(s\) the entropy density.
 For observability, we adopt a conservative lower threshold \(Y_M^- \simeq 10^{-35}\), corresponding to a monopole flux of \(10^{-24}~\mathrm{cm}^{-2}\,\mathrm{s}^{-1}\,\mathrm{sr}^{-1}\), and the results shown in this section is computed accordingly.
 Future experiments, notably Hyper-Kamiokande~\cite{Dealtry:2019ldr} and DUNE~\cite{DUNE:2020ypp}, will significantly extend the search for non-relativistic magnetic monopoles.
 By recasting their sensitivity to monopole-catalyzed nucleon decay, these detectors can probe monopole fluxes down to \( 2.3 \times 10^{-23}~\mathrm{cm}^{-2}\,\mathrm{s}^{-1}\,\mathrm{sr}^{-1}\) and \(1.1 \times 10^{-22}~\mathrm{cm}^{-2}\,\mathrm{s}^{-1}\,\mathrm{sr}^{-1}\), respectively, thereby exploring a substantial portion of the theoretically interesting parameter space below the MACRO limit.

-Additionally, Figs.~\ref{fig:monopoles1},~\ref{fig:monopoles2}, and~\ref{fig:monopoles3} present unification solution\footnote{Our analysis employs the following methodologies: two-loop $\beta$-coefficients are computed following Refs.~\cite{Maji:2022jzu, PhysRevD.25.581}; matching conditions are obtained from Refs.~\cite{Weinberg:1980wa, Hall:1980kf}; and the derived unification solutions are constrained by electroweak observables, guided by Refs.~\cite{PhysRevD.99.095008, Chakrabortty:2017mgi}.} in the form of plots showing the Grand Unification scale as a function of the intermediate symmetry-breaking scale for two different breaking chains, which are depicted in Fig.~\ref{fig:Symmetry_breaking}, with the parameter \(R\) varying in the range \([1/2, 2]\).
+Additionally, Figs.~\ref{fig:monopoles1},~\ref{fig:monopoles2}, and~\ref{fig:monopoles3} present unification solution\footnote{Our analysis employs the following methodologies: two-loop $\beta$-coefficients are computed following Refs.~\cite{Maji:2022jzu, PhysRevD.25.581}; matching conditions are obtained from Refs.~\cite{Weinberg:1980wa, Hall:1980kf}; and the derived unification solutions are constrained by electroweak observables, guided by Refs.~\cite{PhysRevD.99.095008, Chakrabortty:2017mgi, Gialamas:2021enw}.} in the form of plots showing the Grand Unification scale as a function of the intermediate symmetry-breaking scale for two different breaking chains, which are depicted in Fig.~\ref{fig:Symmetry_breaking}, with the parameter \(R\) varying in the range \([1/2, 2]\).
+This parameter represents the ratio $R \equiv g_R / g_L$ of the \(SU(2)_R\) to \(SU(2)_L\) gauge couplings at the intermediate symmetry-breaking scale, accounting for threshold corrections and possible D-parity breaking effects~\cite{Chakrabortty:2017mgi}.
 The figure consists of two main panels.
 The upper panel displays results for both the metric and Palatini formulations of gravity, assuming a reheating equation-of-state parameter \(\omega_r = 0\).
 The lower panel focuses on the Palatini formalism augmented with an \(\mathcal{R}^2\) term, corresponding to the instant reheating branch where the inflaton field \(\phi\) evolves beyond its minimum value \(M\) (\(\phi > M\)).
 Additionally, in the bottom panel, we incorporate Eq.~\eqref{eq:MU} to illustrate the corresponding tensor-to-scalar ratio\footnote{In Sec.~\ref{Sec:SO(10)}, we present the complete inflationary computations for two choices of \(\omega_r\) and various reheat temperature scenarios.
 In the following analysis, we proceed with the case of \(\phi > M\), as this regime lies within the sensitivity of current cosmological observations---including the recent \emph{Planck}+ACT constraints~\cite{ACT:2025tim}---and is accessible to forthcoming experiments~\cite{SimonsObservatory:2018koc, Hazumi_2020}. } \(r\) values as a function of \(M_U\), providing a direct link to inflationary observables.